 - An alcohol test result with a .04 alcohol concentration

-- A CDL driver’s refusal to do a DOT test for drug or alcohol use
+- A CDL driver refuses to do a DOT test for drug and alcohol use

 - Actual knowledge of drug or alcohol violations as per §382.107

 - The date that the driver finished the follow-up tests that the Substance Abuse Professional requested

 7. How much time do employers have to record an employee’s drug and alcohol violation?